 History of bilateral relations

-Prior to the foundation of the State of Israel, Switzerland was represented in Palestine by a Consulate in Jerusalem and by a consular agency in Tel Aviv.
-Since 1948, it has in particular been supporting the United Nations Relief and Works Agency for Palestine Refugees (UNRWA).
-In 1993, Switzerland's humanitarian aid was supplemented by a development programme.
-On the basis of the Oslo Peace Process, Switzerland opened a Cooperation Office in East Jerusalem in 1994.
-In 2001, this was followed by the opening of a Representation Office to the Palestine Authority in Ramallah.
+Before the state of Israel was established, Switzerland was represented in Palestine by a consulate in Jerusalem and a consular agency in Tel Aviv.
+Since 1948, it has provided assistance, in particular, to the United Nations Relief and Works Agency for Palestine Refugees (UNRWA).
+A development programme was established in 1993 to complement Switzerland's humanitarian aid efforts.
+Switzerland set up a cooperation office in East Jerusalem in 1994 on the back of the Oslo Peace Process.
+It later opened its Representative Office to the Palestine Authority in Ramallah in 2001.